Room by Room

 Feng Shui for Nursery

 A feng shui nursery should feel soft enough for sleep, simple enough to reset, and supportive enough for the adult who spends long quiet hours there too.
-The best fixes usually come from calmer crib placement, edited storage, softer light, and a room that does not overwhelm the senses.
+The best fixes come from calmer crib placement, edited storage, softer light, and a room that does not overwhelm the senses.

 Kim Colwell